hphelion/documentation/network-quickstart.md

 ## Using the Default Network ## {#default}

-HP Public Cloud compute activation comes with a default configuration that includes:
+HP Helion Public Cloud compute activation comes with a default configuration that includes:

 * A network
 * A subnet
 * A router for connecting the subnets to the Internet
 * A security group with basic server options

-You can [deploy HP Public Cloud virtual server instances](#CreateServer) on the default network or [modify the network configuration](#customize) using the HP Public Console or the HP Cloud 13.5 CLI before deploying servers.
+You can [deploy HP Helion Public Cloud virtual server instances](#CreateServer) on the default network or [modify the network configuration](#customize) using the HP Public Console or the HP Cloud 13.5 CLI before deploying servers.

 **Note:** The default security group allows all traffic to and from the network.
 For information on security groups in version 13.5, please see the knowledge base article [Managing Your Security Groups](https://community.hpcloud.com/article/managing-your-security-groups-135) for details.

 ##Customizing your network## {#customize}

-You can customize the default network using either the HP Public Cloud Console HP Public Cloud 13.5 CLI or the .
+You can customize the default network using either the HP Helion Public Cloud Console HP Helion Public Cloud 13.5 CLI or the .

 When you first activate the compute service, a [default](#default) configuration is created that should provide enough capacity for typical needs.
 However, you can create a new network, allowing you to assign a specific IP address to the network and subnet.